Solar and wind growth can lower power costs, but utilization falls if permitting, grids, storage, and market design do not keep pace.

 Core Structure

-• Demand: use installed capacity to locate where and when load or exposure is changing.
+- Demand: use installed capacity to locate where and when exposure is changing.

-• Supply: use actual generation to test whether real supply capacity or a bottleneck is visible.
+- Supply: use actual generation to test whether the issue is real capacity or a bottleneck.

 Signals To Watch